TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 People simply tend to avoid what they don't understand.
-We have all experienced situations where our gut feeling was telling us "Don't do it, it will be bad for you", yet we ignored it and did it anyways.
+We have all experienced situations where our gut feeling was telling us "Don't do it, it will be bad for you", yet we ignored it and did it anyway.
 Then it turned out our little voice was right, and we vowed to start listening to it, yet we kept making the same mistake ever since.
-After a few such cycles we might even decide the endeavour is hopeless and in some twisted way, perhaps we even deserve the suffering.
+After a few such cycles we might even decide the endeavor is hopeless and in some twisted way, perhaps we even deserve the suffering.
 In a fell swoop our suffering is normalized, issues weren't solved and our pain never ends.